-House watches are only available for residents in Dublin’s police jurisdiction.
-Click the District Map to make sure you are in Dublin’s jurisdiction and to find out what district number you are in (you will need this for the house watch form)
+House watches are only available for City of Dublin residents.
+Click on the District Map to make sure you are in the City of Dublin and to find your district number (you will need this for the house watch form).

 - House watches can only be scheduled for a minimum of 3 days (72 hours) and can be set for an unlimited amount of days.